RyanJ93/dotline-server/README.md

 ### Installation

-Once dependencies are ready you can simply clone this repository and then install all the required modules running `npm install` in the project root directory. <br />
+Once external dependencies are ready you can simply clone this repository and then install all the required modules running `npm install` in the project root directory. <br />
 Before running the application place your configuration file in `config/config.json`, you can find a configuration sample in the `config` directory. <br />
-Note that the configuration file and its sample are in JSON5 format, then feel free to use comments if you need. <br />
+Note that the configuration file and its sample are in JSON 5 format, then feel free to use comments if you need. <br />
+Now you are ready to start your own server, you can do that simply running one of the following commands: `node index.js` or `npm start`.

-If you are looking for instructions for install as a Docker container refer to the official page on Docker Hub.
+If you are looking for instructions for install as a Docker container refer to the [official page on Docker Hub](https://hub.docker.com/r/enricosola/dotline-server).

 ## License